-BEIRUT— Israel launched another major attack on Hezbollah on Friday, with a strike in the Lebanese capital that it said killed one of the militant group’s top commanders, as the risks rise of a broader conflict between the longtime adversaries.
+BEIRUT— Israel launched another major attack on Hezbollah on Friday, with a strike in the Lebanese capital that it said killed one of the militant group’s top commanders, Ibrahim Aqil, as the risks rise of a broader conflict between the longtime adversaries.

-The Israeli military said its airstrike had killed Ibrahim Aqil, who it said had run Hezbollah’s operations team and its Radwan special forces, and around 10 other senior commanders who had gathered underground in Beirut’s southern suburbs.
+The Israeli military said its airstrike had killed Aqil, who it said had run Hezbollah’s operations team and its Radwan special forces, and around 10 other senior commanders who had gathered underground in Beirut’s southern suburbs.

-Hezbollah hasn’t confirmed Aqil’s death.
+Hezbollah hasn’t confirmed Aqil ’s death.
 Lebanon’s Health Ministry reported at least 12 dead and 66 wounded.

 The strike represents a significant blow and another huge security failure for a group already struggling to recover from a week of airstrikes across southern Lebanon and covert attacks that caused electronic devices carried by thousands of the militant group’s members to explode virtually simultaneously.